Top Travel Tips Singapore by Paul and Carole

 Top Travel Tips Singapore 13 – Take a ride on the Singapore Flyer

-This large observation wheel takes in spectacular views over the Marina Bay area and over to Raffles.
+The Singapore Flyer is a large observation wheel takes in spectacular views over the Marina Bay area and over to Raffles.
 Food and drinks are available, a flight simulator and you can even get your feet nibbled by fish.
-Check out this page for more information about the Singapore Flyer.

 So there you have it, a few things to keep you occupied during your visit.
 We love Singapore, it is very safe and clean, easy to get around with plenty to see and do and we can’t wait to return!

 As well as the Marina Bay Sands Hotel we have stayed at the Jen Orchardgateway Hotel on Orchard Road and you can read our reviews by clicking these links.
 We also spent one night at the Perek Hotel in Little India which was a good choice for those with a tighter budget.

 Have you visited Singapore?
 What else would you recommend to do?
 We would love to hear in the comments below.

 This post is part of the #FeetDoTravel blog and #TheWeeklyPostcard link up connecting you with like minded lovers of travel.
 Check out the links for more travel inspiration.

 To follow our journey and get more travelling information and tips, do sign up for our Newsletter here!

 If you enjoyed this post please follow Paul and Carole Loves to Travel on: